The Most Important Thing of All: By submitting your blog post to be included in Elust, you are agreeing to follow these rules.

 No product review posts.

 A digest already exists for this purpose, Hedovibes, which is a round-up of adult product reviews.
 I encourage you to submit your review posts to Hedovibes once per week.
 Even an erotic writing piece that is acting as a review will not be eligible.
 Please note that any submission with what we determine is a excessive amount of inline product links will also be rejected.
+There should be no affiliate links within the post itself.

 No Competitions or Giveaways